Kalin Stoyanov: Post-Election Activity

 On 24 June, the internationally wanted Bulgarian criminal, Evelin "Brendo" Banev, surprisingly turned himself in to the police after being in hiding for almost 6 years.
 This led to questions about how he had managed to return into the country, undetected by law enforcement agencies.
-Testifying before the National Assembly, Stoyanov stated that according to the information in the Ministry, Evelin Banev likely returned in the summer of 2022, on an ilicit flight, during the tenure of former Minister Boyko Rashkov.
+Testifying before the National Assembly, Stoyanov stated that according to the information in the Ministry, Evelin Banev likely returned in the summer of 2022, on an illicit flight, during the tenure of former Minister Boyko Rashkov.

 On 1 July, Stoyanov was nominated for the position of Minister of the Interior in the proposed Zhelyazkov Cabinet.
 Commenting his nomination, Stoyanov insisted that he was not a partisan figure and had only agreed to the nomination due to shared priorities with the proposed Prime Minister.
 The project-cabinet and Zhelyazkov's candidacy ultimately failed to gather a parliamentary majority.

 On 11 July, PP-DB formally requested the resignation of Kalin Stoyanov, following the beating of two young men in the town of Sozopol by a police officer, to which the Ministry had not responded adequately according to PP-DB.
 Stoyanov claimed that calls for his resignation were part of a broader attempt to discredit the Ministry by PP-DB and stated that the Ministry had suspended and intended to prosecute the perpetrator.

 Kalin Stoyanov appeared before the temporary investigative commission of the National Assembly looking into Ivelin Mihaylov.
 In his testimony, Stoyanov stated that the Ministry had received 26 signals since 2016 implicating Mihaylov in various (primarily financial) crimes.